Trail Conditions

 As for the most challenging section on the Eastern portion of the trail:

 2. In the Halloween Storm of October 31, 2017, a one mile section of Hogan Road (Gorham to Shelburne) was overrun by the river.
-There are a few short sections that might need to be walked (by some of us!) because small river stones were exposed when the river washed out the roadway.
-The road washouts are occasionally repaired, but expect some adventure and walk-bike in a few places.
-Keep up with the Facebook posts and this section of the website for updates as they become available.
+There are a few short sections that might need to be walked (by some of us!) because river rocks were exposed when the river washed out the roadway.
+The road washouts are occasionally repaired, but certainly expect some adventure and walk-bike in a few places.
 It is a beautiful ride in the woods, worth some walk-bike.
 Don't do Route 2!
 No shoulder and fast moving traffic, BIG trucks and...a bad shoulder!
+Take you tie and enjoy Hogan Road and its river views.

 Current Conditions

-You will enjoy the Presidential and Ammonoosuc Rail Trails, both are fine now to ride!
+You will enjoy the Presidential and Ammonoosuc Rail Trails, both are fun to ride!
 A section of the Ammo between Bath and Lisbon has potholes and rough spots, but you will get through it, a sense of humor helps.
 This section will be surfaced with ledgepack this summer!

 You can always email the xNHAT team to get an up-to-date report on the trail conditions: info@xnhat.org